 I had struggled with whether to tell the students about my food allergies because I thought this might be too confusing for them.
 But explaining the condition at this young age clearly has had advantages.
 They now have a better understanding of what the condition involves, and have developed compassion for those who live with food allergies.

-With the opposing allergies, it also leads to many conversations with the students about differences among people.
+With the opposing allergies, this also leads to many conversations with the students about differences among people.
 It has opened windows to conversations about those with medical and physical needs that are different from their own.
 It has taught these kids something that can’t be learned through a textbook: empathy and kindness for others who may seem “different.”

 Susanna Lyons is an Early Childhood Educator based in Dartmouth, Nova Scotia.